UoB-HPC/hpc-course-getting-started/README.md

 ### FAQs

 In addition to the reference pages, we are collecting answers to common questions in [a dedicated FAQ page](FAQ.md).
-If you encounter a problem, it's worth checking if there isn't already a solution to it!
+If you encounter a problem, please check this page before asking a question to see if an answer isn't already available.

 ## Additional Material